This post may contain affiliate links. Read my full disclosure policy.

 What You’ll about this recipe!

-- The vegetarian enchilada filling is so flexible.
+- The vegetarian enchilada filling is so flexible!
 Use what you have on hand or can find at the farmers market.
-Here I’ve sauteed onion, yams, zucchini, bell pepper and a stray ear of corn.
+Here we’ve used onion, yams, green chiles, zucchini, bell pepper, and a stray ear of corn.
 But other options could include cauliflower, parsnips, carrots, diced butternut squash or wilting up some fall greens like kale or spinach.
 You get the idea!

-- It is easily vegan-adaptable.
-Use vegan cheese!
-Or leave it out.
+- It is easily vegan-adaptable -use vegan cheese!

-- Fresh Seasonal Veggies– sweet potatoes, peppers, corn, zucchini, carrots, butternut, onion, garlic.
+- Fresh Seasonal Veggies– sweet potatoes, bell peppers, corn, zucchini, green chiles, carrots, butternut, onion, garlic, poblano peppers.
 Let your creativity flow here.
-You’ll need about 3 to 3 1/2 cups of sauteed veggies (including the onion) however you choose.
+You’ll need about 3 to 3 1/2 cups of sauteed veggies (including the onion), however you choose.
 And if you have meat-eaters amongst you, it is very easy to add something like shredded chicken to some and leave it out of others.
 Very adaptable!

-- Beans- black beans are ideal here but pinto work too!
+- Beans- black beans are ideal here, but pinto beans work too!

-- Spices and herbs– fresh cilantro and Mexican spice add to the flavor!
+- Spices and herbs– fresh cilantro and Mexican spices add to the flavor!

-- Tortillas– use corn, flour or a blend.
+- Tortillas– use corn tortillas, flour tortillas or a blend.
+8-inch tortillas are perfect here.

-- Enchilada Sauce ( try our homemade 5-minute enchilada sauce, or our Roasted Enchilada Sauce or use store-bought)
+- Enchilada Sauce– try our homemade 5-minute enchilada sauce, or our Roasted Enchilada Sauce or use store-bought red enchilada sauce.

-- Cheese- queso fresco, jack, mozzarella, “Mexican blend”, or vegan cheese.
+- Cheese- queso fresco cheese, Monterey jack cheese, mozzarella, “Mexican cheese blend”, or use vegan cheese.

 How to make Vegetarian Enchiladas